Share a Map

 You'll start by opening the map of recreation facilities in Red Deer, Alberta.

-One of the items in the group is a web map called Red Deer Recreation Facilities.
 This is the map that your colleague helped you create, which you now want to share with the GIS manager.

 The map shows the locations of Red Deer recreation facilities styled by facility type: indoor, multipurpose, and so on.
 The legend to the left of the map shows what each color represents.
 By clicking the locations on the map, you can see pop-ups with information about the facilities, such as the facility name and a list of amenities.
 This map is a great start to building a more comprehensive web map for the upcoming sporting event.